-^{}Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Hearing aids and provider visits to service hearing aids (except as specifically described in the Covered Benefits), ear molds, hearing aid accessories, return fees, warranty claim fees, and hearing aid batteries (beyond the 48 free batteries per aid purchased) are not covered.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Please see Custodial Care benefit for more information.
+Please refer to Custodial Care in Chapter 4.
+Experimental medical and surgical procedures, equipment and medications.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+(See Chapter 3, Section 5 for more information on clinical research studies.)
+Fees charged for care by your immediate relatives or members of your household.
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition Hearing aids and provider visits to service hearing aids (except as specifically described in the Covered Benefits), ear molds, hearing aid accessories, return fees, warranty claim fees, and hearing aid batteries (beyond the 80 free batteries per aid purchased).
+Please refer to Hearing Services in Chapter 4.